devil1cal/GuildWars2-Legendary-LandingPage/README.md

 # Overview
-- 🚧 Fro landing page I want to creted something I like and in that time period first gen legendery the Eternty was very nice and alluring greath sword.
-There are show case with iframe, 3 different and responsive sizing and cross-browser compatable
+- 🚧 For landing page I want to create something I like and in that time period first gen legendery the Eternty was very nice and alluring greath sword.
 - I created this little gadget on fully on Html, css and little bit a JavaScript for dropdwon menu.
-There are show case  video with iframe, 3 different and responsive sizing and all page cross-browser compatable.
+There are show case with iframe, and 3 different & responsive sizes with cross-browser compatable.
-- main page finished 1 day and fixing took 2hours.
+- Main page finished in 1 day and fixing took 2 hours.

 # Task List